Rental Income vs Mortgage Cost Calculator

 Methodology

-The calculator computes monthly cashflow by subtracting the monthly mortgage payment and running costs from the monthly rental income.
-The formula treats all three inputs as constant figures and assumes they remain stable throughout the period modelled.
-The result represents the net monthly surplus or deficit before accounting for taxes, maintenance emergencies, or capital appreciation.
-The model does not adjust for void periods (months when the property is unoccupied between tenants), which commonly range from 5 to 10 percent annually.
-Users planning medium to long-term assessments should manually reduce expected rental income to reflect typical vacancy rates.
+The calculator computes monthly cashflow by subtracting the monthly mortgage payment and running costs from monthly rental income.
+It treats all three inputs as constant figures held stable across the period modelled.
+The result is the net monthly surplus or deficit before tax, maintenance emergencies, or capital appreciation.
+The model does not adjust for void periods (months when the property sits empty between tenants), which commonly range from 5 to 10 percent of annual rent; for medium to long-term assessments, expected rental income can be reduced to reflect that.
 The calculation also excludes transaction costs, insurance variations, and changes to interest rates or rental market conditions.

 Frequently Asked Questions